abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 we said that were less than generous, friendly, helpful, or patient.
-Even after someone has asked us for advice, what we think about later is how much better it would have been to have said this or that. *Oh, I really didn’t get that right*.
-The attention goes to all our shortcomings, failures, and weaknesses, and we obsess on those qualities.
+Even after someone has asked us for advice, what we think about later is how much better it would have been to have said this or that. *Oh, I really didn’t get that right.* The attention goes to all our shortcomings, failures, and weaknesses, and we obsess on those qualities.